iyee20/112-tp/readme.txt

 Water Emblem
-Water Emblem is a role-playing game in which players control a team of characters to defeat enemies and complete the story through winning enough battles.
+Water Emblem is a role-playing game in which players control a team of characters ("units") to defeat enemies and complete the story through winning enough battles.
 Characters are gained through exchanging in-game currency for random “gacha pulls.”
 After the story is complete, players enter Freeplay mode, in which they can battle indefinitely.